AnjaJuana/statsnextdoor/content/_index.md

       subtitle: 'Statistical Consulting'
       text: |-
         <div class="md_style">
-            <p><b>I am not accepting clients at this moment.
-Furthermore, the email address listed on this site is currently inactive and not monitored.</b></p>
             <p>At Statistician Next Door, I offer professional statistical consulting services to a variety of clients.
 My goal is to collaborate with each client to identify their specific needs and provide tailored services in an accessible way.
 Whether you are a company, a researcher, or a student, I can help you with your data analysis needs.
 My services include:</p>
             <ul>
                 <li><b>Companies:</b> I can help you understand your current performance, predict your future outcomes, and support your decision making by using advanced statistical techniques and data visualization tools.</li>